frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 **Member:** Member is a link field fetch member details from Member doctype.

 **Membership Status:** Membership Status is a select field which contains New, Current, Expired, Pending and Cancelled.
+The Expired status will  automatically be updated when the membership period gets over.

 **Membership Date Details section:** This section contain information related to Membership start date, end date and member since date.

 **Payment Details:** This section contains payment related details.
 If the person paid for membership checkbox paid is marked as checked else unmarked.
-Amount fetch based on membership type.
+The Amount is fetch based on the membership type.

-# Setting Up RazorPay
+## 2. Features

+## 2.1 Generate Invoice

+If you have checked _Enable Invoicing_ in Membership Settings, you will see a button to generate a Sales Invoice from the Membership form.

+## 3. Membership Payments using RazorPay

 For recurring membership payments you can setup razorpay subscription for members.
 You can find instructions on setting up razorpay [here](/docs/user/manual/en/erpnext_integration/razorpay-integration)